gabrc52/mattermost-to-matrix/README.md

 This program aims to preserve as much as possible fidelity from Mattermost to Matrix

-* Display names and profile picture changes
+* User display name and profile picture changes
 * Mattermost team -> Matrix space (public channels only)
 * Rich text messages (most but not all Markdown features)
 * Images and other attachments